extrajoss/MyLIttlePlanties/readme.md

 First, download the [package](https://github.com/boscoh/plasticgui/archive/master.zip)

-1. To quickly run PlasticGui in the client/Nodejs-server combo, in the  `nodeserver` directory, install the dependencies:
+1. To quickly run PlasticGui in the client/Nodejs-server combo, in the  `server` directory, install the dependencies:

    ```
    > npm install